 • Your ability to pay

-As well as the fine, the court may order you to pay compensation and court costs.
+The court may order you to pay compensation and court costs on top of the fine.

 How are court fines collected?

-The court will issue a collection order explaining how you should pay the fine.
-This will usually be:
+The court issues a collection order that tells you how you should pay the fine.
+This could be:

 • Payment in full